luciasoftware/lucia/README.md

 pip install Sphinx
 ```

-after go into the "docs" folder:
+after go into the "doc" folder:
 ```
-cd docs
+cd doc
 ```

 And run: